trek-view/basecamp/_posts/2022-09-30-injecting-camm-gpmd-telemetry-videos-part-5-camm.md

 **In this post I will the structure of Google's CAMM standard, how to create a CAMM binary, and how to inject it into a mp4 video file.**

-The CAMM specification is quite a bit simpler to GPMF in its design, so I've decided to take the conceptual knowledge from the last few weeks, and use CAMM as the first standard I will walk-through an example of writing telemetry.
+The CAMM specification is quite a bit simpler to GPMF in its design.
+In fact, you're probably pretty familiar with it aleady from the examples in the previous weeks.
+In this post I will go into a bit more detail.

-GPMF will follow next week.

-In this post it will prove useful to have the [Google CAMM Specification](https://developers.google.com/streetview/publish/camm-spec) open as a reference.
+It will prove handy to have a copy of [Google's CAMM Specification](https://developers.google.com/streetview/publish/camm-spec) open as a reference.

 ## CAMM cases